 The spellbinding process is very hard to control: sometimes you have to make ten little mistakes to achieve the desired effect.

-On the other hand, the surprises may be to the good.
+On the other hand, the surprises may be good.
 Little accidents often provide unexpected opportunities.

 - translucent shadows;

-- objects that have soft, fluffy texture (let’s say, a cloud or a Persian cat);
+- objects that have a soft, fluffy texture (let’s say, a cloud or a Persian cat);

 - abstract images.